dotnet/csharplang/proposals/default-interface-methods.md

 ### Binding base clauses

 Interfaces now contain types.
 These types may be used in the base clause as base interfaces.
 When binding a base clause, we may need to know the set of base interfaces to bind those types (e.g. to lookup in them and to resolve protected access).
-The meaning of an interface's base clause is thus cicularly defined.
-To break the cycle, we add a new language rule corresponding to a similar rule already in place for classes:
+The meaning of an interface's base clause is thus circularly defined.
+To break the cycle, we add a new language rules corresponding to a similar rule already in place for classes.

-While binding the base clause of an interface declaration, the base interfaces are assumed to be empty.
+While determining the meaning of the *interface_base* of an interface, the base interfaces are temporarily assumed to be empty.
+Intuitively this ensures that the meaning of a base clause cannot recursively depend on itself.

+When an interface IB extends an interface IA, it is a compile-time error for IA to depend on IB.
+An interface ***directly depends on*** its direct base interfaces (if any) and directly depends on the type within which it is immediately nested (if any).
+Given this definition, and the definition of *directly depends on* for classes, the complete set of types upon which an interface depends is the reflexive and transitive closure of the directly depends on relationship.

 ### Effect on existing programs